Quicksilver0218/quicksilver0218.github.io/windows-10-update-screen.md

 ---

 # Windows 10 Update Screen
 A mock update screen of Windows 10 in web UI.
-You can use this to prank your friends
+You can use this to prank your friends.

 ![image](https://github.com/user-attachments/assets/e84d972d-d7b1-4aeb-8cb7-644ac0bbcfac)